 Established since 1954 the National Traction Engine Trust has members of all ages and gender in over 20 countries world wide.
 The NTET has become the umbrella organisation for the Steam Traction movement with affiliations held by over 30 organisations in the UK and world wide.
 These include the Road Locomotive Society, the Road Roller Association and many regional Clubs and Associations.
-The NTET itself is affiliated to the Federation of British Historic Vehicle Clubs, the Heritage Railway Association and to the Heritage Fuels Alliance.
+The NTET itself is affiliated to the Federation of British Historic Vehicle Clubs, the Heritage Railway Association, the Heritage Fuels Alliance and the National Transport Trust.

 Membership is available to Individuals, Families or as an Affiliated group/club.